LiorZ/hdac8_thesis/thesis.rst

 	HDAC8 has the ability to catalyze a deacetylation reaction with several different substrates [30]_ .
 We believe that its ability to maintain such a diverse specificity profile stems from the fact that its binding motif is encoded in the structure of its substrates.
 Our previous studies showed that the incorporation of this kind of prior knowledge in the form of constraints improves the correlation between experimental activity and energy scores given to the complex by our protocol [7]_,[8]_.
 To this date (10/2012) there is only one solved complex containing a peptidic substrate bound to HDAC8 (PDB *2v5w*), so finding a structural motif from solved complexes in our case was somewhat a challenge.
 Figure :ref:`keyint` describes the features that are estimated to be conserved in all interactions between HDAC8 and peptide substrates.

 ..
 ORA:  this is confusing: you had a paragraph on constraints above, now you mention it again.
 Please move to one place%
+..
+LIOR: The previous paragraph is more about a theoretical background about constraints...
+Here I show how we use it in practice.
+If you think it should all be squeezed to one section, let me know...

 	Once a structural motif is determined and constraints are introduced, the scoring function should be modified to favor conformations that include that particular structural motif.
 This step subsequently directs the search algorithm to sample structures that satisfy this collection of constraints.
 The most common types of constraints that are available in Rosetta are summarized below: